How to Reduce Churn by Better Targeting your SaaS Users

 DocuSign sends non-sales-y, helpful tip emails to luke warm users:

-Segment and target your updates and messages:
+Segment and target your updates and messages.

 Additionally, every time you release new features, create updates and content specific for user groups showing them how they can use the new features for their work.
 The adoption rate will be much higher, keep these groups onboard with your product through changes.
 Use Beamer to update users of changes and new features.
-Beamer is an interactive newsfeed that sits right within your website and app interface.
+Beamer is an interactive changelog and newsfeed that sits right within your website and app interface.
 Users can scroll through your feed of updates from right within your product.
 You can create updates for anything in Beamer: news, new features, updates, promotions, etc. You can segment your Beamer updates so that specific user groups see updates that are relevant to them.
 For example, if you have a new calendar feature, send an update to your marketing customers about how they can use this to better manage content calendars.
 Beamer has push notifications you can use to reach users not even signed into your product to bring them back and engage them.

 By better targeting your SaaS user groups, you can better show how your product is the solution they are looking for, no matter what line of work they are in.
 For a way to update and engage all of your user groups, try Beamer today.